September Bag Ban Movement Update for The United States

 Bag Bans Picking Up Momentum in Massachusetts

 With a recent influx of single-use bag bans in place throughout just about all of the Cape Cod area, bag bans are going strong in Massachusetts.
-A ban in Somerville began on September 1, and a measure in Barnstable became effective on September 3.
+A prohibition in Somerville began on September 1, and a measure in Barnstable became effective on September 3.
 Pittsfield implemented a ban on polystyrene food containers back on July 1, and officials are discussing whether disposable plastic bags should be banned, too.
-Amherst has a single-use plastic bag set to begin on January 1, 2017, and a bag ban has been considered in Boston since about 2007, but lately there has been a lot more support.
+Amherst has a single-use plastic bag set to begin on January 1, 2017, and a bag ban has been considered in Boston since about 2007, but lately, there has been a lot more support.
 Unfortunately, a proposed ban in Bourne is not likely to pass anytime soon, but officials in Sandwich are looking into a ban after residents requested such a measure.

 Bag Ban Coming to Crested Butte

 The Crested Butte Town Council passed a measure prohibiting single-use plastic bags.
 Under the ordinance, paper bags will be available, but they must contain at least 40 percent recycled content, and they must be 100 percent recyclable.
 The proposal was altered from the initial proposal, so impacted businesses will not be required to post signs explaining the ban.
 The ban will become effective September 1, 2018.

 What single-use bag ban update post would be complete without mention of California?
 In a 3-2 vote, the Oceanside City Council passed a single-use plastic bag ban.
 Stores must charge a minimum 10-cent fee per paper bag.
 The measure will go into action in January 2017.

 Bag Ban Overturned in Laredo